Take a Girl Like You: Plot

 The novel opens with Jenny Bunn's arrival at her lodging-house.
-She's a young, strikingly beautiful, Northern girl who has moved to a small town outside London, to take her first teaching job.
-Jenny has rented a room in the home of middle-aged couple, Dick and Martha Thompson.
-Dick is apparently some sort of auctioneer and Martha is a housewife, who is bored, cynical and at times openly hostile towards young Jenny.
+She is a young, strikingly beautiful Northern girl who has moved to a small town outside London to take her first teaching job.
+Jenny has rented a room in the home of a middle-aged couple, Dick and Martha Thompson.
+Dick is an auctioneer and Martha is a housewife who is bored, cynical and at times openly hostile towards Jenny.
 Anna, the Thompsons' other lodger, is a changeable young woman who is apparently French.

 Within half an hour of her arrival, Jenny meets Patrick Standish, an acquaintance of the Thompsons, who wastes no time in asking if he can ring her to arrange a date.
-Patrick takes Jenny to what she sees as a fashionable, upmarket Italian restaurant [but which Amis describes as a classless provincial pseudo-Italianate place].
-Bowled over by Patrick's charm, Jenny accompanies him in his noisy sports car to the flat he shares with teaching colleague, Graham, who is, by Patrick's arrangement, not at home.
+Patrick takes Jenny to what she sees as a fashionable, upmarket restaurant (but which Amis describes as a classless provincial pseudo-Italianate place).
+Bowled over by Patrick's charm, Jenny accompanies him in his noisy sports car to the flat he shares with his teaching colleague, Graham, who is, by Patrick's arrangement, not at home.
 A cosy session of listening to gramophone records and kissing (enough for Jenny on a first date) develops at Patrick's behest into heavy petting, which Patrick takes for granted will lead to the bedroom.
-Jenny is adamant and pulls his hair to make him stop.
-Jenny explains, to Patrick's wonderment, that she is and intends to remain a virgin until she is married.
+Jenny is resistant and pulls his hair to make him stop.
+She explains to Patrick's astonishment that she is and intends to remain a virgin until she is married.

 The rest of the novel relates, from Jenny's point of view, the progress of her relationship with Patrick, her activities as a new teacher, getting to know the people around her, and a string of incidents such as a visit to Julian's house, a date with Graham and Dick making a clumsy pass at her in the kitchen.